 He had a minor collision after the first of the five laps along the esplanade of one of Brazil’s most famous locations, and was forced to withdraw.

-In the women’s event, 12 finished in the 76% humidity and Australia’s Christie Dawes made it in 9th place behind China’s gold medallist Zou Lihong
+In the women’s event, 12 finished in the 76% humidity, and Australia’s Christie Dawes made it in ninth place behind China’s gold medallist, Zou Lihong

-To be frank, the men’s was a two-horse race.
+To be frank, the men’s event was a two-horse race.
 Fearnley and Hug swapped the lead between them over the 42.6km.
-They put on two minutes on the rest of the field at the halfway mark and beat everyone home by four minutes.
+They put two minutes on the rest of the field at the halfway mark, and beat everyone home by four minutes.

 Fearnley had the lead at the 10km, 20km, 25km and 30km marks.
-But when it came down to the last 200 metre sprint to the line, Hug had that little bit more left in the tank.
+But when it came down to the last 200m sprint to the line, Hug had that little bit more left in the tank.

-“So when we (he and Hug) got a metre, without saying a word to Marcel we put the heads down and made it five metres.
+“So when we [Fearnley and Hug] got a metre, without saying a word to Marcel, we put the heads down and made it five metres.
 We took one sneaky look back after a couple of kilometres and we had the gap we wanted.

-Fearnley said he was immensely proud of his golds in Athens and Beijing, his bronze in London and now his silver in Rio.
+Fearnley said he was immensely proud of his golds in Athens – at the 2004 Paralympic Games – and Beijing (in 2008), his bronze in London (in 2012), and now his silver in Rio.

 “It’s just been an amazing run these last 16 years.
 Thankfully I started off with a 32nd placing in the first Paralympic marathon back in Sydney.
 And I’m grateful for that start.

 “That start gave me the next 16 years to build on.
 I’m as proud of that day as I am today.”

 Fearnley’s wife Sheridan and two-year-old son Harry, along with other family and friends, were there on the finish line to hug him.